MakiBM/sublime-settings/README.md

 # About

 This is my backup of Sublime Text 3 settings.
-Feel free to use it if you need to get up and running.
-I'm a Front-End Dev so you may expect to have tooling focused around JS.
+Feel free to use it if you need to get up and running fast.
+I'm a FrontEnd Dev so you may expect to have some tooling focused around it.
+Plus it looks nice ;)

 ## Currently inside